Log in · Sign up

 Fictional characters named Xerxes

-Xerxes is a character in the graphic novel and film '300', depicted as the Persian king during the Battle of Thermopylae.
+Xerxes is a fictional character from the graphic novel and film 300.
+He is the Persian king who leads his army against the Spartans in the Battle of Thermopylae.

 U.S. Historical Usage